Home :: Travel Resources (This page contains affiliate links)

 Armed with my destination, duration and season, it's time to look at that irksome thing called a budget.

-- A chunk of your spending will go to accommodation and you'll have plenty of options, from couchsurfing to hostelling to housesitting to staying in a monastery or a homestay.
-These days when I travel I tend to use AirBNB; I like having the use of a kitchen and living in a 'home'.
+A chunk of your spending will go to accommodation and you'll have plenty of options, from couchsurfing to hostelling to housesitting to staying in a monastery or a homestay.
+I often use AirBNB when I travel - I like having the use of a kitchen and living in a 'home'.

 The first thing you'll need is a travel packing list - now let's get started.